Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_zerto_secnumcloud/guide.en-gb.md

 ---
-title: Move2Cloud - Migrate VMware workloads to OVHcloud Hosted Private Cloud with Zerto
+title: Move2Cloud - Migrate VMware workloads to OVHcloud SecNumCloud Hosted Private Cloud with Zerto
-excerpt: "Learn how to migrate your on-premises VMware workloads to an OVHcloud Hosted Private Cloud environment using Zerto Virtual Replication."
+excerpt: "Learn how to migrate on-premises VMware workloads to a SecNumCloud-qualified Hosted Private Cloud using Zerto Virtual Replication."
 updated: 2025-07-08
 ---